KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 -   The model has the highest accuracy at 77.4%.
 -   This accuracy is higher than the “No Information Rate” at 69.5%.
--   The “No Information Rate” is outside the 95% CI of 70.5%-83.3%, it indicates that the accuracy rate is significant.
+-   The “No Information Rate” is outside the 95% CI range of 70.5%-83.3%, it indicates that the accuracy rate is significant.
--   The sensitivity is the highest so far at 80.5%.
+-   The sensitivity is the highest at 80.5%.
--   The specificity is not the highest but it is fairly good at 70.37%.
+-   The specificity is not the highest but is fairly good at 70.37%.
 -   The gap between sensitivity and specificity is the smallest compared to other models built.

-The random forest model suggests that,
+The random forest model suggests that following are the top 5 most important variables.

-\* Credit History,
+-   credit history,
-\* applicant income,
+-   applicant income,
-\* total income (applicant income + co-applicant income)
+-   total income (applicant income + co-applicant income)
-\* loan amount per term (loan amount per month)
+-   loan amount per term (loan amount per month)
-\* loan amount, are the top 5 most important variables.
+-   loan amount

 The final prediction was made on a unknown dataset with 362 applications (observation) and predicted that 37% (133) of the applications will be rejected and 63% (255) of the applications will be approved.

+*Thank you for reading.*

 ## 9 REFERENCE